Research for policy impact: stories from our visitors

 As a leading academic in your field, what were your impressions of the FSR’s research environment, and how do you see opportunities for us to grow and enhance our impact?

-Since its start in the little monk cells in San Domenico di Fiesole, where they were stealing apples from the monks’ trees (Jean-Michel admitted he occasionally did), the FSR has been influencing policy makers and regulators.
+Since its start in the little monk cells in San Domenico di Fiesole, where they were stealing apples from the monks’ trees (Jean-Michel admitted he did it occasionally), the FSR has been influencing policy makers and regulators.

-In the US, regulators have a hard time keeping young staff, as they see more opportunities and remuneration elsewhere.
-And I think the problem is that we neglected the training of young regulators.
+In the US, regulators are having a hard time keeping young staff, as they see more opportunities and remuneration elsewhere.
+And I think the problem is that we have neglected the training of young regulators.

 On the other hand, if your work is interesting, intellectually challenging and embedded in a network of the leading thinkers and professionals in the field, you’ll find it more rewarding to stay – this is where an institution like the FSR has played a key role in Europe, helping to raise the profile and standing of regulators and making their role ever more meaningful, stimulating and connected.

-Where I see opportunities to grow and increase the impact of the school is in encouraging and supporting the young researchers (especially the introverted ones) to travel more and present their work, helping them to identify opportunities for knowledge sharing and exposure.
-This way, the institution can also grow its reputation and explore new collaborations.
+Where I see opportunities for the school to grow and increase its impact is in encouraging and supporting the young researchers (especially the introverted ones) to travel more and present their work, helping them to identify opportunities for knowledge sharing and exposure.
+In this way, the institution can also build its reputation and explore new collaborations.

 Marie Dejonghe, Ghent University